geographiclib/geographiclib/legacy/Fortran/00README.txt

 Inventory:

   geodesic.for -- the library
-  direct.for, inverse.for -- sample driver programs
+  direct.for, inverse.for, planimeter.for -- sample driver programs
   CMakeLists.txt -- the cmake file for building the driver programs

 See the comments at the beginning of geodesic.for for details for the